 It’s that time of year when the suntans and sundresses emerge after a long winter in Tennessee, and the bachelorette (and bachelor) parties overtake Nashville.
 It’s like a plague of pedal taverns descends upon the city in one fell swoop!
-And despite writing two different bachelorette itineraries—which you can find here and here—emails asking for help planning are still my top requested item.
+And despite writing two different bachelorette itineraries, emails asking for help planning an adult bachelorette in Nashville are still my top requested item.

-With 79 new restaurants having opened in the past year—and a new 3,600 hotel rooms on the docket for 2017—it can be hard to sift through the oversaturated market and decide where to stay, eat, drink and go when you’re coming to Nashville for a bachelorette.
+With hundreds of new Nashville restaurants having opened in the past year, not to mention thousands of new hotel rooms, it can be hard to sift through the oversaturated market and decide where to stay, eat, drink and go when you’re coming to Nashville for a bachelorette.
 But especially when you’re coming to Nashville for an adult bachelorette (think, 30s and 40s) and don’t want to burn the midnight oil among the sweaty throngs down on Broadway.

 Ladies, I’ve got you.

 I’m always a huge proponent of vacation rentals or Airbnb, particularly when traveling in groups, but Nashville has an alternative that’s just as good (better, even): the Germantown Inn.

 This six-bedroom inn is a stunner: Occupying an old two-story 1860 building, the inn celebrates the presidential heritage of the area by naming each room for a different president whose likeness also hangs above the fireplaces.
 Coffee and pastries from nearby coffee shop Steadfast are served fresh each morning, and there’s an afternoon wine hour that I took full advantage of when staying there last month.